CALL FOR PAPERS

 Textual Transactions IN NETHERLANDIC LITERATURE, LANGUAGE AND CULTURE

 Session organized by the MLA Dutch Forum

 The Modern Language Association is the oldest and largest professional organization dedicated to the study of language and literature in America.
 For the 2019 convention of the Modern Language Association, the MLA Dutch Forum is organizing a session on the 2019 Presidential theme ‘Textual Transactions’.
 The convention will be held from 3–6 January, in Chicago.

 Anne Gere, the 2018–19 president of the MLA, has chosen Textual Transactions as the presidential theme for the 2019 MLA Annual Convention in Chicago.
 This is described as follows:

 24th May 2018

-Call For Papers: Paper Proposal Deadline: 2nd March 2018
+Call For Papers: Paper Proposal Deadline: 9th March 2018 (Extended deadline)

 Spaces Between – Gender, Diversity and Identity in Comics